1120DwightWang/Gitlet-Repo/README.md

 # Gitlet-Repo
 This is where I store the codes for Gitlet, a light version of Github.
-I initially committed my codes to the private repository owned by CS61B during the Summer Session 2022.
-I made a public repository so that the program admission committee could verify the validity of my coding skills.
+I initially committed my codes to the private repository owned by CS61B during the Summer Session 2022, as tracked by the contributions on my profile page.
+Afterwards, I uploaded my codes to this public repository so that the Master's program admissions officials could verify the validity of my coding skills.
+Before running the codes, all the files in the library-su22 should be loaded in IntelliJ library.